fmodica/fretboard/README.md

 ```

 # AngularJS Responsive Fretboard Directive
 This directive provides two-way data-binding between options on the configuration object and the fretboard.
+You place the configuration object on your scope and pass it into the directive.
+Then when you change the "tuning" array, "clickedNotes" array, numFrets property etc., the fretboard UI will change.
+Also, when users interact with the fretboard your "clickedNotes" array will automatically be updated.

 (More details to come).
 See the angular-directive folder for an example of its use.